Getting Started with EasyContent

 You can choose to delete these ratings if you don't need them.
 However, we have found that providing actual ratings to writers provides valuable feedback, ensures better quality control, and increases transparency for project administrators.

-You can add default text in the text editor by clicking "add/edit default content" in the "main content" field.
+You can add default text in the main content field by clicking "add/edit default content".
 You can use it to add written outlines or instructions for your writers.
-Note that this will only show up in new content items and briefs claimed for the first time.
+Note that the default text will only show up in content items and briefs claimed or assigned for the first time.

-Finally, we have the Example Tab.
-This is a showcase of all the available custom fields.
-You can safely delete this, but if it's your first time exploring EasyContent's templates, we recommend that you check it out to familiarize yourself with our custom fields.
+Finally, we have the Example tab.
+This is a showcase of all the available general fields.
+You can safely delete this, but since it's your first time exploring EasyContent's templates, we recommend that you check it out to familiarize yourself with them.

-You can create custom tabs by clicking the "add a new tab" button.
-Give it a name then click the green check button and it will be created.
-There's no limit to the number of tabs you can create.
+Click the "new tab" button to create a custom tab.
+Give it a name and click the green check button to save it.
+There's no limit to the number of custom tabs you can create.

-Your new tab will be empty, so you'll have to fill it with custom fields.
+Your new tab will be empty, so you'll have to fill it with general fields.
 Currently, the following are available for you to use:

 - Single line text